 1. Transcripts of any previous degrees, including bachelor's and/or master's level.

 2. Letter of academic reference.
 This may be uploaded online or contact Helen Kenny if you wish to submit it by post or electronically.

 3. Philosophical writing sample.
 Maximum length - 4,000 words

 5. Statement of interest (OPTIONAL).
 Maximum length - 1,500 words

-Information on the UCD School of Philosophy Newman Foundation MA Scholarships.
+Information on the UCD School of Philosophy Newman Trust MA Scholarships.